Constellation-Labs/documentation-hub/validate/resources/validatenodectl.md

 hypertext transport protocol.<br />
 </MacWindow>

-We will receive the URL where we can connect, verify we are not redirected to a phishing site, and compare notes against the output of the command.
+nodectl will display the URL you need to use to connect for your own manual validation.
+This will help us verify we were not redirected to a phishing site and allow us to compare notes against the output of the command.

 <MacWindow>
 https://raw.githubusercontent.com/StardustCollective/nodectl/nodectl_v2130/admin/nodectl_public
 </MacWindow>

-Next will receive the hash that our digital signature should produce.
+nodectl will download and show us the hash that our digital signature should produce.
 As stated above, we can verify this hash against the GitHub repository as well.

 <MacWindow>
 BINARY HASH<br />